 Swedish massage was pioneered in the late 19 century by Henrik Linger, he analysed ancient massage techniques and clarified their application, it is primarily used for beauty therapy.
-The techniques in this type of massage include pressure applied by the hands, percussion type tapping usually by the sides of the hands and fingers, kneading is applied with the knuckles and the palms of the hands.
-Pressure varies according your needs.

 Deep Tissue treatments are more to relax tight muscles and help with body circulation.
 One of the most common complaints is from being hunched over a computer for hours on end, ending up with an aching upper back.
 We have all been there, so absorbed in our task at hand that the hours fly by without realising it we put a lot of strain on our shoulders.

 Deep tissue is perfect for working on the shoulders and shoulder blades, such a sense of relief when a therapist gets into those knots in your back.
 Deep tissue massage is great for tension and stiffness.
 It can also help with healing as the techniques used in Deep tissue help to release toxins form the body.